nanderson815/atlanta-triathlon-club/src/pages/triathlon-coaches/index.md

       Nicole is excited to bring her experience, enthusiasm and commitment to assist you in achieving a successful, productive and enjoyable triathlon season.
+  - name: Rogue Hale
+    image: /img/rogue-hale.jpg
+    about: >-
+      Rogue has been a member of the Atlanta Triathlon Coaching staff since 2017.
+He is a USAT Level 1 Certified coach and attended Training Peaks University.

+      Rogue participated in sports his whole life and is always looking for the next challenge.
+He’s a good swimmer who started competing in high school and stumbled into triathlon while training for the challenging Blue Ridge Breakaway century ride.
+Since 2012 Rogue’s competed in a variety of races from long distance swimming to 5K fun runs.
+He’s completed 6 Full Ironman races numerous Half Ironman distances and won the undisputed 2015 USAT Southeast Aquabike Championship!

+      In 2016, he beat Colon Cancer and completed an epic comeback at Ironman in Mont- Tremblant, Canada only months after treatment.
+Rogue believes attitude is the most important part of your training, a positive attitude influences performance and can affect your life favorably in all areas.

+      Rogue works with athletes of all skill levels, race types and distances.
   - name: Sara Scott
     image: /img/sara-scott.png
     about: >-